Eventfulness of form

 ![]() |

-The differentiation of suburban-style buildings located in open countryside from their in-town counterparts was often further accentuated, Gowans says, by the practice of designing markedly different facades for the front, sides, and rear of the house - an approach that further individualized these buildings, adding considerably to their visual appeal (usually these houses came with enhanced linking environments as well, such as paths, verandahs and sleeping porches).
-Houses in town, built on narrower, more standardized lots, tended to come with their sidewalls designed similarly, with fewer windows in them because of the closeness of neighbouring residences.
-The Savage bungalow differed in every way from such houses, but in this instance the process of differentiating facades was taken a step further, Savage ultimately creating a house with four unique facades (in this, whether he was conscious of it or not, he was in effect doing what Philip Webb (the first British Arts and Crafts architect) habitually did.
-Of course, back when the Savages built their bungalow, there were no other neighbouring dwellings at all - all of that was yet to come, but certainly they expected it to happen, because the people moving into Garden City believed that the new rail link would trigger rapid settlement (as did the entrepreneurs who invested handsomely in building the Interurban line).
-That's not the way things would play out ultimately, however: the new rail line became so starved for customers that it had to be shut down in 1923, a victim of the profound economic slump that started in 1913 and presaged the effects of the First World War, and unregulated competition from the jitney cabs that quickly appeared in droves (see picture two below).
-Suddenly, over 50 such jitneys were active in the Victoria region alone (they set up an association for lobby against regulation) cutting dramatically into the electric railway's passenger market.
-Ultimately however, the new reality may not have mattered all that much to the Savages, who got to enjoy a luxurious scenic hillside and design a unique bungalow as their own home.
+The differentiation of suburban-style buildings located in open countryside from their in-town counterparts was often further accentuated, Gowans says, by the practice of designing markedly different facades for the front, sides, and rear of the house - an approach that further individualized a building, adding considerably to their visual appeal (usually these houses also came with enhanced linking environments, such as paths, verandahs and sleeping porches).
+Houses in town, built on narrower, more standardized lots, tended to come with sidewalls of similar design, with fewer windows in them due to the proximity of neighbouring residences.
+The Savage bungalow differed in every way from such houses, but in this instance the process of differentiating facades was taken a step further, Savage ultimately creating a house with four unique facades.
+Of course, back when the Savages built their bungalow, there were no other neighbouring dwellings standing nearby - all of that was yet to come, but certainly they expected it would happen, because the people moving to Garden City believed that the new rail link would trigger rapid settlement (as did the entrepreneurs who invested so handsomely in building the electric Interurban line).
+That's not the way things played out ultimately, however: the new rail line was so starved for customers by 1923 it had to be shut down, a victim both of the profound economic slump that began in late 1913, the effects on ridership of WWI, and the unregulated competition of jitney cabs that suddenly appeared in droves (see picture two below).
+Over 50 such jitneys were active in the Victoria region alone (they set up an association to lobby against regulation) which cut dramatically into the electric railway's passenger market.
+Ultimately however, the new reality may not have mattered all that much to the Savages, who got to enjoy a luxurious scenic hillside and design a unique bungalow to live in.

 ![]() |